fjquesada/personalWeb/content/authors/admin/_index.md

 highlight_name: true
 ---

-Francisco José Quesada Real is an Assistant Lecturer at the University of Jaén.
+**Francisco José Quesada Real** received the B.S. and M.S. degrees in Computer Science, a M.S. degree in Education and the Ph.D. degree (specialised in ICT) from the ["University of Jaén"](www.ujaen.es).
+In 2015, he was a Marie Curie Early-Stage Researcher at the ["University of Edinburgh"](www.ued.co.uk), obtaining the Ph.D. degree (specialised in Artificial Intelligence).
+He has been an Assistant Lecturer since 2020, with the ["University of Cádiz"](www.uca.es) (from 2020 to 2022) and the ["University of Jaén"](www.ujaen.es) (from 2022).
 He is member of the ["Intelligent Systems Based on Fuzzy Decision Analysis" (Sinbad2)](https://sinbad2.ujaen.es/) Research Group.
-His current research interest includes distributed ledger technologies, group decision making, ontology matching, IoT, and emergency response.
+His current research interest includes Distributed Ledger Technologies, Group Decision Making, Ontology Matching, IoT, and Emergency Response.
 {style="text-align: justify;"}